-PvP alliances and corporations in EVE have several problems.
-The first being how they treat their list of blues.
-If you go anywhere and join any alliance or corporation, they will have a list of blues.
-The blue status governs how that group treats their blues.
-The blue status tells that group to never aggress, and to never harm whoever they're blue with.
-While some pilots in that group may not follow this code, it is enforced.
-This poses a problem for PvP corps.
-The bigger their list of blues grows, the fewer targets they have to shoot at.
-In an optimal situation, a PvP corp would have no blues, other than the alts of its members.
+The first and biggest problem is how they treat their list of allies called “blues”.
+If you go anywhere and join any corporation, they will have a list of blues, and the blue status governs how that group treats their blues.
+The blue status tells that group to never aggress, never harm, and leave alone whoever they're “blue” with.
+While some pilots in that group may not follow this code, it is enforced...and those that do not bend a knee are summarily dismissed.
+This poses a huge problem for PvP corps.
+The bigger their list of blues grows the fewer targets they have to engage in combat.
+In an optimal situation, a PvP corp would have no blues, other than the alternate accounts of its members.
 This leaves anybody and everybody a valid target, which is something that every fervent PvPer wishes for.

 The third problem that many groups run into is lack of direction after achieving its goals.
-Many leaders in EVE start their corp with a very definite goal in mind.
-They want their corp to achieve something, to be something bigger and better than the rest.
-When their corp achieves the goals set in place by the leader, they take on a state of stagnancy and staticness.
-Many leaders fail to realize that in order for their corp to keep thriving, they must put new and bigger goals in place for the corp.
+Many leaders in EVE start their corporation with a very definite goal in mind.
+They want their group to achieve something, to be something bigger and better than the rest.
+When their pilots achieve the goals set in place by the leader, they take on a state of stagnancy.
+Many leaders fail to realize that in order for their corporation to keep thriving, they must put new and bigger goals in place for the corp.
 When a group has their minds set on achieving something and they achieve it, it is difficult to pull their minds out of that framework of thinking.
 Once they achieve what they set out to do, they can't stop.
 They need to keep going, they need to achieve more.
 Their minds become programmed by habit, which is how all the good PvP groups of New Eden stay good, and the bad ones stay bad.
 If a PvP group is to stay on top of the competition, they need to keep doing what they've been doing, or improve what they've been doing.
-Many leaders fail to realize this, which then results in the members being dissatisfied with their leaders, and the overall quality of the corp to degrade over time.
+Many leaders fail to realize this, which then results in the members being dissatisfied with their leaders, and the overall quality of the corporation to degrade over time.

 Now there are some groups in New Eden that do not have these problems, or do not succumb to those problems.
-Those groups are usually mercenary groups that let 3rd parties decide their goals, or groups that have a reason for existing and base all of their actions around that reason.
-The whole reason that Crimson Draufgange founded Black Wolf Syndicate was because of the problems listed above.
-He was sick of the lack of direction, the stagnancy, and most of all, the huge list of blues that every group seems to have.
-So after learning from the mistakes and shortcomings of others, he started his own corp, Black Wolf Syndicate.
+Those groups are usually mercenary organizations that let 3rd parties decide their goals, or groups that have a reason for existing and base all of their actions around that reason.
+The whole reason that Black Wolf Syndicate was founded was to address the problems listed above.
+We are sick of the lack of direction, the stagnancy, and most of all, the huge list of blues that every entity in Eve seems to have.

 Who We Are - Who We Plan To Be

-Black Wolf Syndicate is not another average PvP corp.
-Although we may be new on the corporate field of EVE, we do have the desire and potential to become something greater than any other group in EVE has ever been.
-Our dream is to become a group whose name strikes fear and respect into all those who hear it.
-We aim to become a real syndicate, a cartel, a mob that rules and controls its enemies, opposition, and targets with fear and brute force.
-To be more detailed, we plan to control Geminate, not by means of the sov mechanics in game, but through means of fear, harassment, extortion, infiltration, demoralization, terrorization, and overpowering pressure applied to those who hold sovereignty in Geminate.
-Much like how the mafia extorted and controlled businesses in New York, we plan to do the same in Geminate.
-We plan to come out ahead, and make a profit off of our endeavours, and use those profits for the betterment of CCYN0 members.
+Black Wolf Syndicate strives not to be another average PvP corp.
+We have the desire and potential to become something EVE has never seen before.
+We aim to become a real syndicate, a cartel, a mob that controls its enemies through extortion and fear.
+To be more detailed, we plan to control a null sec region of EVE, not by means of sovereignty mechanics in game, but through means of fear, harassment, extortion, infiltration, demoralization, terrorization, and overpowering pressure applied to those who officially hold sovereignty in our area of operations.
+Much like how the mafia extorted and controlled businesses in New York, we plan to do the same in tactics.
+We don’t want to be the government in null sec…we want to be the criminal underbelly of the larger alliances.
+Our plans are to make large profits off of our endeavors, and use those profits for the betterment of Syndicate members.
 We will redefine what it means to be a criminal organization in New Eden, and raise the bar for all those who wish to be a criminal enterprise in New Eden.

 Activities we engage in

-Below is a small list of the activities that CCYN0 engages in.
-This list is provided so pilots interested in joining may get an idea of what they may be doing in CCYN0.
+Below is a small list of the activities that the Black Wolf Syndicate engages in.
+This list is provided so pilots interested in joining may get an idea of what they may be doing in our ranks.

-- BLOPsing (which includes cloaky camping and hunting)
+- Black Ops (which includes cloaky camping and hunting)

 - Gate camping